koitorin/MizukiOS/README.md

 ## Installation

-**Note: Current :latest build is still in build from Bazzite GNOME, while (New) MizukiOS with CachyOS Kernel is still missing QoL features and more testing.**
+**Note: Current :latest build is still in built from Bazzite GNOME, while (New) MizukiOS with CachyOS Kernel is still missing QoL features and more testing.**
 > [!WARNING]
 > [This is an experimental feature](https://www.fedoraproject.org/wiki/Changes/OstreeNativeContainerStable), try at your own discretion.